asif03051993/BSTPortal/README.md

 Solution:
 1. BSTService : Backend (Rest services built using Vertx in Java)
-2. BSTFrontEnd : FrontEnd (Built using AngularJs, BootstrapCSS, Express and NodeJs )
+2. BSTWeb : FrontEnd (Built using AngularJs, BootstrapCSS, Express and NodeJs )

 Assumptions: Binary Search Tree doesn't contain any duplicates.
 If duplicate node is inserted, it will throw error.